RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Datasheet/README.md

 | 1       | C0NN_5V      | Positive + pin of solar panel |
 | 2       | GND          | GND                           |

-The full specification of Solar Panel for RAK3172 Evaluation Board is shown in the table below.
+The full specification of the Solar Panel for the RAK3172 Evaluation Board is shown in the table below.

 | **No.** | **Item**        | **Specification**                                        |
 | ------- | --------------- | -------------------------------------------------------- |